ofey404/experiments/microservices/orm/sqlc/support-multiple-sql-db/README.md

 # support multiple sql db

+TL; DR:

+Not possible to use the pure Standard SQL to support multiple SQL DBs.

+## Inspiration

 > Gorm specifically is a very minimally viable ORM.
 It's definitely better than it
 > used to be, but it's still pretty terrible for anything with any real
 > complexity.
 ORMs in general should be avoided unless you know for sure your